Translate this site using Google Translate in 简体中文繁體中文فارسیதமிழ்EspañolPortuguêsFrançaisРусскийItaliano한국어اردو, and other languages.

 The vaccine is generally well tolerated.
 Vaccine side effects are usually mild and last one to two days.
 Common reactions include soreness, redness and/or swelling where the vaccine was given, fever, drowsiness, loss of appetite, headache, muscle or joint ache, chills and/or fussiness (irritability) – infants only.

-In rare cases, serious reactions such as trouble breathing, rash, swelling in the throat and face may occur and can be treated.
-These rare occurrences are usually temporary.
+In rare cases, serious reactions such as trouble breathing, hives, rash, swelling in the throat and face, a fast heartbeat, dizziness or weakness can occur.
+These reactions are usually temporary and can be treated.
 Please stay at the clinic for 15 minutes after vaccination so staff can monitor for any reactions.

 People Who Should Get a Pneumococcal Vaccine